Holy Convocations

 What should I wear?

 Being a part of God’s kingdom, we have an obligation to honor the Lord and one another by how we dress and to not be a stumbling block for our fellow sisters and brothers in Yeshua (Jesus).
-Click the button below for some basic guidelines to keep the atmosphere at First Fruits conducive to holiness as we gather to worship the Lord together.
-We are following guidelines from our affiliate church, Corner Fringe Ministries.
+Generally, our attire should be modest in nature.

 Still have questions?